rtasalem/macbook-config/defra-setup/GUIDE.md

 - Just removed it because it was suggested to do.
 ***
 ### Azure Data Studio
--> Originally used this to clean up database (remove duplicated etc.) from SND3 database on ADP using PostgreSQL syntax.
+- Originally used this to clean up database (remove duplicate data/rows etc.) from the SND3 database on ADP using PostgreSQL syntax.
 ##### Instructions
 - Install [Azure Data Studio](https://azure.microsoft.com/en-gb/products/data-studio).
-- Once installed, open the application, add your account (MENTION WHICH ACCOUNT SPECIFICALLY).
+- Once installed, open the application, add your onmicrosoft account.
 - Navigate to the Extensions tab and search for PostgreSQL, install the official PostgreSQL extension.
 - Click New connection and connect to desired database.